Environmental, social, and governance (ESG) investing has evolved.

 Incorporating ESG issues into credit analysis provides a holistic view of the factors that can affect the present and future value of a bond, Mr. Gillani says.
 For example, does an industrial company's financial outlook fully factor in the prospect of increased raw material costs or higher water supply expenses in a world of finite resources?
 If a public controversy suddenly puts a company's labor practices in a negative light, is the firm's management and culture sufficiently strong that it can respond appropriately and quickly take corrective action if necessary?
 Incorporating ESG criteria “is really a way to get to know our borrowers better,” he says.

 An expanded opportunity set

-“We've really seen an acceptance of ESG principles by most companies,” she says.
+“We've really seen an acceptance of ESG principles by most companies,” Ms. Smith says.
 “They really recognize it as a positive for their businesses.”